Send us an E-Mail to: bonniebsr@hotmail.com

 Q: How much are the puppies and how does the process work?

-A: The puppies are $1,900 and the deposit to reserve a puppy is half ($950).
-The remaining half will be due in cash on the day of pick-up when the puppy is 8 weeks old.
+A: The puppies are $2,100 and the deposit to reserve one is $900 (sent by PayPal or check in the mail).
+The remaining $1200 will be due by cashier's check/money order on the day of pick-up when the puppy is 8 weeks old.
 When putting down a deposit you must decide from which litter and if you want a male or female.
 The first person to put down a deposit will have first pick and so on.
-After the puppies are at least 1 week old we will post their first pictures, number of males and females, and the pick-up day.
-A couple of weeks prior to pick-up day we will schedule your 30min appointment time to come and choose your puppy.
-We will have a chart with a signed breeder's exam, parents AKC papers, first shot/worming records, rabies prevention form, an info sheet (feeding, vaccines, training etc), and a small blanket with the scent of the litter.
+After the puppies are at least 1 week old we will post their first pictures, number of males and females, and the pick-up day onto the "Litters" page of our website.
+A couple of weeks prior to pick-up day I send out the schedule for everyone's 30min appointment time to come and choose your puppy.
+We will have a chart with a signed breeder's exam, parents AKC papers, first shot/worming records, rabies prevention form, an info sheet on feeding, vaccines, training etc, and a small blanket with the scent of the litter.

 Q: What size will the puppies be?